ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 ## Recommended services
 {: #shared_ordering-services}

-The Veeam Availability Suite and Veeam Cloud Connect Replication services are preinstalled and ready-to-use in all virtual data center instances.
+The following services are preinstalled and ready-to-use in all virtual data center instances.
 Service charges are incurred only if you choose to use the service.

+* Veeam Availability Suite and Veeam Cloud Connect Replication
+* Zerto

-For more information, see [Managing Veeam for VMware Solutions Shared instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_veeam).
+For more information, see [Managing Veeam for VMware Solutions Shared instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_veeam) and [Managing Zerto for VMware Solutions Shared instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_zerto).

 ## Summary
 {: #shared_ordering-summary}